Democrats dominate New Mexico midterm election

-Steve Pearce, center, Republican candidate for Governor of New Mexico and former congressman, receives the support of Renee Grout, left, and Jeree Tomasi after giving his concession speech during the mid-term election in Albuquerque, N.M., Tuesday, Nov.
+Steve Pearce, Republican candidate for Governor of New Mexico and former congressman, is accompanied by his wife Cynthia, while giving his concession speech during the mid-term election in Albuquerque, N.M., Tuesday, Nov.
 6, 2018.
 Pearce was defeated by congressional colleague, Democrat Michelle Lujan Grisham. less

-Steve Pearce, center, Republican candidate for Governor of New Mexico and former congressman, receives the support of Renee Grout, left, and Jeree Tomasi after giving his concession speech during the mid-term ... more

 Photo: Andres Leighton, AP